cloudmesh-community/book/chapters/cloud/datacenter.md

 hosting large business oriented server rooms were created.
 The need for increased facilities was even accelerated by the development of virtualization and servers being rented to customers in shared facilities.
-As the need of web hosting still iss important but has been taken over by cloud data centers, the terms internet data center, and cloud data center are no longer used to distinguish it.
+As the need of web hosting still is important but has been taken over by cloud data centers, the terms internet data center, and cloud data center are no longer used to distinguish it.
 Instead we use today just the term *data center*.
 There may be still an important